wilberquito/Paradigms-and-Programming-Languages/Haskell/Session3.md

 ### Show and Read class

 This classes are thought to work with i/o.
-To show types in terminal or read string from terminal and transform them into a type.
+To show types in console or read string from console and transform them into a type.

 ```haskell